Shion227/CommandTester/README.md

       Set-Mailbox user02
       Set-Mailbox user01
   If the user needs to check those lines as an input, the input has to be separated by line.
   Placeholder has to be expressed in such a way that <WORD>.
-No ZENKAKU<> will be deteected.
+No ZENKAKU<> will be detected.